Updated June 2019

 The 3D Lite comes with plenty of storage, including a decent-size storage basket and a rear storage pocket for your cell phone and keys.
 The height of the handlebars are perfect for taller parents.
 Surprisingly, the parent organizer/cup holder on the “Mini” is better.
 With an easy, compact umbrella fold and a handy shoulder strap, we think the 3D Lite is perfect for travel – and won’t break the bank.

-Summer Infant also makes an umbrella stroller designed to hold a lot of gear, the 3Dtote ($129).
+Summer Infant also makes an umbrella stroller designed to hold a lot of gear, the 3Dtote ($129, $80 on sale).
 This one will give you a good deal more storage while you travel.

 3. Inglesina Net ~ $149, 11 lbs